Drug information

 Phase: 2a

-Study Purpose: The purpose of this open-label trial is to evaluate the safety and tolerability of the bNAbs VRC07-523LS and CAP256V2LS in combination with vesatolimod in early ART-treated women with clade C HIV.
+Study Purpose: The purpose of this open-label trial was to evaluate the safety and tolerability of the bNAbs VRC07-523LS and CAP256V2LS in combination with vesatolimod in early ART-treated women with clade C HIV.

-• Participants are adult females with HIV who are recruited from the Females Rising through Education, Support, and Health (FRESH) acute HIV infection cohort.
+- Participants were adult females with HIV who were recruited from the Females Rising through Education, Support, and Health (FRESH) acute HIV infection cohort.

-• Participants have been receiving ART for at least 12 consecutive months prior to screening.
+- Participants had been receiving ART for at least 12 consecutive months prior to screening.

-Additional early-phase trials evaluating vesatolimod for HIV treatment have been or are being conducted, including:
+Additional early-phase trials evaluating vesatolimod for HIV treatment have been conducted, including:

 Adverse Events